 Ultimately, it’s a judgement call.
 Can this key employee/manager be trusted to keep the knowledge of your sale confidential?
 If so, it may be appropriate to allow the buyer access.
 If the risk is too large and there are other buyers waiting in the wings, it may be worth the risk to deny their request.

 The scenario above is just one of the many risks to confidentiality during due diligence.
 This stage of the deal is where the importance of an experienced business broker is invaluable.

 If word gets out that you’re thinking about selling the business, you’ll need to move quick.
 Here's what you can do.

 1. Control the conversation as soon as possible

 Like quarantining a deadly virus, try and get ahead of any rumors before they start to spread.
-If one of your employees finds out that you’re selling, pull them aside and be open with them.
-Tell them why you want to sell, reassure them that nobody’s position in the company is in danger, and ask them to respect your privacy.
+If one of your employees finds out you’re selling, pull them aside and be open with them.
+Tell them why you want to sell, reassure them nobody’s position in the company is in danger, and ask them to respect your privacy.

 2. Deny, deny, deny

 Another option is to deny that you’re trying to sell the business.
 One clever deflection technique is to respond to questions about selling by saying: “Well the business is always for sale if the price is right!”
 This lighthearted retort is effective in brushing off your employee’s questions.

 3. Tell your employees